 “As part of the Evans Fellowship, I have quarterly meetings with leaders throughout the IU Health system, with the dean of the IU School of Medicine regularly, and with the president of IU Health Physicians,” he said.
 “It has opened up opportunities to meet with all these leaders to hear about their leadership journeys and what works or doesn’t work from their perspective as a leader.
 It really exposes me to high-yield areas to focus on and where the wind’s blowing in medicine.”

-By combining his medical expertise and leadership capabilities with a strong understanding of the business of medicine gained through the Physician MBA Program, Dr. Hains bridges the gap that physicians often span between the clinical and administration sides of healthcare.
+By combining his medical expertise and leadership capabilities with a strong understanding of the business of medicine gained through the Physician MBA Program, Dr. Hains bridged the gap that physicians often span between the clinical and administration sides of healthcare.

 “I understand the language of business a lot better, the financial aspects of our impact, and how they influence our lives.
 It’s been great to be able to effectively read and assess income statements and to identify rationally and financially considerate ways to propose and evaluate growth,” Dr. Hains said.
 “It’s not enough to say that I think we need these things, but now I can produce the actual metrics that trigger the decision to add a nurse, physician, or nurse practitioner.
 It’s given me better tools to objectively advocate and assess the healthcare landscape overall.”

-The new skills have also translated to Dr. Hains’ academic responsibilities.
+The new skills also translated to Dr. Hains’ academic responsibilities.
 Certainly, he can now run projections and financial forecasts for his lab better than he could before the MBA program, but it’s the leadership skills that he has found most useful in research.

 “I lead a group of academic physicians who aren’t in private practice because they want to have another dimension of their career outside of the clinic.
 These skills allow me to better frame and create an assessment for leadership as well as a rationale and justification for investing in revenue-generating opportunities that lie beyond clinical patient care,” he said.